Awe (film): Plot

+All the above events, except for that of Kali, are revealed to have been taking place at the same restaurant in parallel.
+Meanwhile, Sugar tries to execute his plan to loot the investor by instructing Mira to turn the lights off but she switches them on upon being threatened by the ghost of Raghuram's wife, foiling Sugar's plan.
+Neither caught nor suspected, he sits calmly and waits for another opportunity to accomplish the task.
+Moksha begins to play a magic trick for the investor, inadvertently distracting him from the money which causes Sugar to steal it.
+Nevertheless, the investor catches him red-handed.
+Sugar takes Moksha as a human shield, but Yogi messes him up using his magic tricks, paving way for himself and Krish to combat Sugar.
+However, the gun is inadvertently fired, and Radha is shot in her chest.
+A panicked Sugar tries to run away, but Nala restrains him by hitting him with a stick upon being motivated by Nani.
+Krish and Radha's parents try to rush Radha to an hospital, but Parvathy commands Shiva to restrict them and states that if anyone will leave the restaurant, their parents shall die due to the butterfly effect.
+She further tells them that she traveled back in time numerous times to prevent them from stepping out of the restaurant but has continued to fail.
+Abruptly, lights begin to flicker, and tremors occur in the restaurant with inhabitants unable to take control of the situation.
+Elsewhere, Kali shoots herself, and along with her, all the characters in the restaurant die.

-In the end, it is revealed that Moksha, Radha, Mira, Nala, Shiva, Krish, Yogi and Parvathy are the multiple personalities of Kali herself, who suffers from multiple personality disorder and they reflect the various phases of her life.
-Kali shoots herself in the head to ease the burden she has been carrying in her mind, and simultaneously, all the virtual characters die with her.
+It is revealed that Moksha, Radha, Mira, Krish, Nala, Shiva, Yogi, and Parvathy are split personalities of Kali, representing various traumatic phases of her life.
+She has committed suicide to ease the burden she has been carrying due to her disease, prompting all the characters to die with her.

 Cast

 Production

 Nani met director Prasanth Varma who narrated the storyline to him.
 Nani reportedly loved the script and decided to produce the film himself.
 On 25 November 2017, the actor unveiled the title poster of the film at a star-studded event.
 The film was bankrolled by the actor's debut production house, Wallposter Cinema and co-produced by Prashanti Tipirneni, who worked as a costume designer for the Baahubali film series.

 The film features an ensemble cast, which includes Kajal Aggarwal, Nithya Menen, Regina Cassandra, Eesha Rebba, Srinivas Avasarala, Murali Sharma, Priyadarshi Pullikonda, Rohini and Devadarshini.
-Nani voices a fish, who is the one of the two voice-over narrators while Ravi Teja was brought in to play as the second of the two voice-over narrators, featuring as the voice of a bonsai.
+Nani voices a fish, who is one of the two voice-over narrators while Ravi Teja was brought in to play as the second of the two voice-over narrators, featuring as the voice of a bonsai.

 While Karthik Ghattamaneni, Sahi Suresh and Gautham Nerusu were reported to be the cinematographer, art director and editor respectively.
 Newcomer Mark K Robin was hired to compose the score and songs.